kacf24/kacf24.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/resume.pdf
+    link: uploads/cv.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Chien Shiung Wu is a PhD student at the University of Texas' Marine Science Institute.
+His research interests include marine botany, climate change biology, carbon sequestration, marine phyiology, and long-term monitoring projects.
+He is currently a member of the Dunton Lab and works with the Texas Seagrass Monitoring Program.
 {style="text-align: justify;"}